shamin2/Guess-Master/README.md

 # 🎉 Guess Master 🎉

-**Guess Master** is an interactive number guessing game developed in C# using .NET Framework and Windows Forms.
+**Guess Master** is an interactive number guessing game developed in C# and using .NET Framework and Windows Forms.
 Designed to provide an engaging and challenging experience, the game helps players hone their logical thinking and number deduction skills.

 ## 📋 Project Overview